What Are Current Car Loan Interest Rates?

 If you’re in the market for a new car but don’t have enough money, one of the first things you’re probably wondering is: what are current car loan interest charges?

 That’s the right question.
-After all, the total interest rate on your loan can significantly impact your monthly payments—and even more importantly, it can affect how much money you end up paying in total for new or used cars.
-So knowing how much car loan interest rates are can help guide your decision about which financing option is best for you.
+After all, the total interest rate on your loan significantly impacts your monthly payments—and even more importantly, it affects how much money you end up paying in total for new or used cars.
+So knowing how much car loan interest rates are can guide your decision about which financing option is best for you.

 But how do you find out what current auto loan interest rates are?
 And how do they compare to other types of financing?
 We’ll answer those questions below, but first, let’s find the context.